Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Function spaces and quasi-interpolation representations

-where
+where $ \Lambda (f,k;h):= \ \sum_{j \in P(\mu)} \lambda (j) f(h(k-j)). $

-The operator $Q(\cdot;h)$ has the same properties as $Q$: it is a local bounded linear operator in $C(\RR)$ and reproduces the polynomials from $\Pp_{r-1}.$ Moreover, it gives a good approximation for smooth functions \cite[p.
+The operator $Q(\cdot;h)$ gives a good approximation for smooth functions \cite[p.
 63--65]{BHR}.
-We will also call it a \emph{quasi-interpolation operator for} $C(\RR).$ However, the quasi-interpolation operator $Q(\cdot;h)$ is not defined for a function $f$ on $\II$, and therefore, not appropriate for an approximate sampling recovery of $f$ from its sampled values at points in $\II$.
+However, it is not defined for a function $f$ on $\II$, and therefore, not appropriate for an approximate sampling recovery of $f$ from its sampled values at points in $\II$.
 An approach to construct a quasi-interpolation operator for functions on $\II$ is to extend it by interpolation Lagrange polynomials.
 This approach has been proposed in \cite{Di09} for the univariate case.
 Let us recall it.